 We promised this list wasn’t going to be just boring essentials.
 But pressure cookers are actually anything but boring.
 They can make seriously delicious and nutritious meals using way less power as well as saving you time and energy in meal preparation and washing up.

-This 9-in-1 pressure cooker can slow cook, sauté, steam, make cakes and yoghurt, pasteurize, and cook rice—all in a single appliance.
+This 9-in-1 pressure cooker can slow cook, sauté, steam, make cakes and yogurt, pasteurize, and cook rice—all in a single appliance.
 Download the app to get access to healthy recipes and videos.

 Few tiny house owners remember to take advantage of the ceiling as a means of storing things.
 But when space is at a premium, you need to think outside the box.